Guide for Drawing Flowers with Pens

 Line Types with Pens

-As mentioned above, a pen has a single brightness value, but when holding a pen in a sharp angle, it can produce a less defined line, and therefore create a second brightness value, which is lighter.
+As mentioned above, a pen has a single brightness value, but when holding a pen at a sharp angle, it can produce a less defined line, and therefore create a second brightness value, which is lighter.

-This does not work with all pen brands, or on super smooth paper.
+This does not work with all pen brands or on super-smooth paper.

 For this to work, draw swift yet gentle strokes (do not press hard).